-On June 28, commencing at 9:00 a.m. (local time; 4:00 p.m. on June 28 JST) for approximately 30 minutes, Mr. KISHIDA Fumio, Prime Minister of Japan, who is visiting Germany to attend the G7 Summit Meeting, held a meeting with the Rt Hon Boris Johnson MP, Prime Minister of the United Kingdom of Great Britain and Northern Ireland.
+On July 13, commencing at 6:07 p.m. for approximately 10 minutes, Mr. KISHIDA Fumio, Prime Minister of Japan, held a telephone talk with the Rt Hon Boris Johnson MP, Prime Minister of the United Kingdom of Great Britain and Northern Ireland.
 The overview of the meeting is as follows.

 - At the outset, Prime Minister Johnson expressed his deep condolences on the passing of former Prime Minister Abe and stated that former Prime Minister Abe was a great figure and a true friend to the UK who created the foundations of the current excellent Japan-UK relationship.